 The USD/JPY pair rose during the session on Thursday, breaking the top of the two previous candles.
 Both of those candles were hammers, so this of course caught my attention.

-According to the analysis of the AUD/USD and GBP/USD pairs, trader profited on a binary options platform.
+According to the analyses of the EUR/USD and GBP/USD pairs, trader profited on a binary options platform.
 See how here.